Prescrypto/RexChain/CONTRIBUTING.md

 Include tests if your patch is supposed to solve a bug, and explain clearly under which circumstances the bug happens.
 Make sure the test fails without your patch.
 Include a string like "Fixes #543" in your commit message (where 543 is the issue you fixed).
 See Closing issues using keywords.

+### Submiting new features
+Please open a new issue about the feature you want to propose prior to submitting a PR so it can be discussed.
+#### TODO list:
+* Implement search endpoints specific payload data fields (ie: medic, patient, etc.)

 ### First time setup
 __Download and install the latest version of git.__